yobasystems/alpine-grav/README.md

 chown -R 100:101 /data/yobasystems/html
 ```

-The docker image will auto create the folder and populate with files if it doesn't exist.
+The container image will auto create the folder and populate with files if it doesn't exist.
 Make sure to mount /data/{domain}/html with your Backup files.

 The following user and group id are used, the files should be set to this: